Inflammatory Bowel Disease

 Innate and adaptive immunity responses play a crucial role in the pathogenesis of IBD.

-Extensive differences between humans and mice were demonstrated in the structure of innate and adaptive immunity, including in balance of leukocyte subsets, defensins, Toll receptors, inducible NO synthase, the NK inhibitory receptor families Ly49 and KIR, FcR, Ig subsets, the B cell (BLNK, Btk, and λ5) and T cell (ZAP70 and common γ-chain) signaling pathway components, Thy-1, γδ T cells, cytokines and cytokine receptors, Th1/Th2 differentiation, costimulatory molecule expression and function, Ag-presenting function of endothelial cells, and chemokine and chemokine receptor expression Mestas & Hughes, J Immunol, Mar 2004.
+Extensive differences between humans and mice were demonstrated in the structure of innate and adaptive immunity, including in balance of leukocyte subsets, defensins, Toll receptors, inducible NO synthase, the NK inhibitory receptor families Ly49 and KIR, FcR, Ig subsets, the B cell (BLNK, Btk, and λ5) and T cell (ZAP70 and common γ-chain) signaling pathway components, Thy-1, γδ T cells, cytokines and cytokine receptors, Th1/Th2 differentiation, costimulatory molecule expression and function, Ag-presenting function of endothelial cells, and chemokine and chemokine receptor expression 67.

-In addition, it was shown that transcriptional responses to acute inflammatory stresses of different etiologies in mouse models do not correlate with human acute inflammatory diseases Seok et al., PNAS, Jan 2013.
+In addition, it was shown that transcriptional responses to acute inflammatory stresses of different etiologies in mouse models do not correlate with human acute inflammatory diseases 68.

 Major species-specific differences were also found in transcriptional regulation, chromatin state and higher order chromatin organization.
-Notably, cis-regulatory sequences next to immune-system-related genes have shown the most divergence, as they have apparently undergone more rapid evolution than others Yue et al., Nature, Nov 2014.
+Notably, cis-regulatory sequences next to immune-system-related genes have shown the most divergence, as they have apparently undergone more rapid evolution than others 69.

-It was suggested that using animal models with a humanized immune system might improve translatability to humans, however, such an approach would face persistent, insurmountable challenges: the role of the human immune system in IBD is complex and not fully understood, the equivalence of humanized animals to the human immune system was never demonstrated by objective measures Davis, Cell, Dec 2008, and the cross-talk between the human immune system and the rest of human organ systems cannot be recapitulated in animals.
+It was suggested that using animal models with a humanized immune system might improve translatability to humans, however, such an approach would face persistent, insurmountable challenges: the role of the human immune system in IBD is complex and not fully understood, the equivalence of humanized animals to the human immune system was never demonstrated by objective measures 70, and the cross-talk between the human immune system and the rest of human organ systems cannot be recapitulated in animals.

-Additionally, another aspect that is particularly relevant for IBD and that cannot be recapitulated in humanized animal models, is the development and adaptation of the immune system in response to the environment, including the microbiome, diet? and housing.
-This missing aspect in animal models is crucial, since as twin studies show, the human immune system is more shaped by the environment than by genes Brodin et al., Cell, Jan 2015.
+Additionally, the development and adaptation of the immune system in response to the environment cannot be recapitulated in humanized animal models either.
+This missing aspect is crucial since, as twin studies show, the human immune system is more shaped by the environment than by genes 71.

-Face validity - How well does an animal model replicate the human disease phenotype?
+Face validity - How well do animal models replicate the human disease phenotype?

 No single animal model faithfully recapitulates the clinical and histopathological characteristics of inflammatory bowel diseases [IBD] - ulcerative colitis (UC) and Crohn’s disease (CD).